top of page

 This is one of the traits that made him unique: he was not just a designer but a visual storyteller.

 Giovanni Michelotti was a tireless seeker of new lines, driven by a constant need to innovate.
 For him, drawing knew no limits of time or place: every moment of the day and any available surface became opportunities to give shape to his ideas.
 It wasn’t uncommon for him, while working on a project commissioned by a client, to add a sketch inspired by a sudden intuition.
-At other times, he would draw during a TV broadcast or even while solving a crossword puzzle, as he was a great fan of puzzles.

 A striking example of this spontaneous creativity is the image below, which depicts the Triumph 2000/2500 second series.
 This drawing was created in an entirely unique way: he made it during a Sunday evening TV broadcast on Rai, aired before dinner, which commented on the first half of a recently concluded football match.